Where to Stay in Miyazaki City with Kids: A Family Guide to Urban Bases (2026)

 a room with tables, chairs, and candles (Photo by Marek Okon on Unsplash)

 Miyazaki city is the easiest urban base for exploring southern Miyazaki — a 25-minute drive from Aoshima Beach, an hour from Cape Toi, and the gateway to the Nichinan Coast.
-With kids, staying in the city center keeps the airport close (essential for early flights) and gives you food/restaurant variety that beach-side hotels can’t match. … Read more
+With kids, staying in the city center keeps the airport close, which is essential for early flights.
+It also gives you the food and restaurant … Read more

 Where to Stay in Beppu with Kids: A Family Guide to Oita’s Steam-City Hot Springs (2026)